supabase/gen_rpc/README.md

 - Whenever a client needs to send data to a remote node, it will perform a `whereis` to a process named after the remote node.

-- If the specified `client` process does not exist, it will request for a new one through the `dispatcher` process, which in turn will launch it through the appropriate `client` supervisor.
+- If the specified `client` process does not exist, it will request for a new one through the `dispatcher` pool of processes, which in turn will launch it through the appropriate `client` supervisor.
 Since this |`whereis` > request from dispatcher sequence > start client| can happen concurrently by many different processes, serializing it behind a `gen_server` allows us to avoid race conditions.

 - The `dispatcher` process will launch a new `client` process through the client's supervisor.